Guest blog written for WhitefaceRegion.com by Natalie Moore.

 Cadence Lodge

-True ski bums don’t need all the frills and thrills of a four- or five-star hotel—they need a comfortable, clean place to rest their head so they can get back out on the mountain tomorrow.
-And that’s what you’ll find at Cadence Lodge, a 1950s-style motor lodge with 15 rooms and a dedicated staff.
-While the rooms are on the smaller side, they’re all recently updated and perfectly clean.
-You may not have an iron in your room, but if you’re ironing your ski clothes, you’ve got bigger problems.
-(Irons are available upon request.)
+True ski enthusiasts don’t need all the luxury of a five-star hotel—they’re looking for a cozy, welcoming place to rest up before hitting the mountain again the next day.
+That’s exactly what you’ll find at Cadence Lodge, a charming 1950s-style motor lodge with 15 rooms and a dedicated staff.
+With its vintage charm and comfortable atmosphere, the lodge creates a relaxed, no-frills base for skiers and adventurers alike.
 Bonus: The onsite restaurant serves up specialties from the farm, sea and garden, making it an easy stop everyone will enjoy.

 The Wilderness Inn

 Looking for a more off-the-grid experience?
 Rent your own private chalet at The Wilderness Inn.
-Pick your chalet based on the size of your group and your plans for your nights in.
-While the Spruce is big enough for an entire family with 600 square feet, two single beds, one double bed, two queen beds and two bathrooms, the pint-sized Balsam would be better suited for a smaller group that’s just there to sleep; at 350 square feet, there’s just one bedroom, but still has two queens and a single bed.
+Choose your chalet based on the size of your group and your plans for the evenings.
+While the Spruce, with 600 square feet, is spacious enough for an entire family, featuring two single beds, one double bed, two queen beds, and two bathrooms, the pint-sized Balsam is better suited for a smaller group looking for a place just to sleep.
+At 350 square feet, it offers one bedroom with two queen beds and a single bed.

 The Wolfjaw Lodge

-Who ever said a motel couldn’t be chic?
-When you step into one of The Wolfjaw Lodge’s 11 rooms, you’ll think you’re in a trendy urban boutique hotel, not a small-town motel.
-The décor is positively Instagram-worthy, and the rooms boast oversized TVs, high-speed Wi-fi and kitchenettes.
-A free winter shuttle will take you right to the base of the mountain in minutes, and if you have a lot of friends, discounts are available for parties looking to book more than four rooms.
+When you step into one of The Wolfjaw Lodge’s 11 rooms, you’ll feel as though you’re in a trendy urban boutique hotel, right in the heart of a charming mountain town.
+The decor is positively Instagram-worthy, and the rooms feature oversized TVs, high-speed Wi-Fi, and kitchenettes.
+A complimentary winter shuttle will take you to the base of the mountain in just minutes, and if you have a large group, discounts are available for parties booking more than four rooms.

 Where to Eat